Alcohol overdose

 • You cannot wake the person

-Use the RECOVERY POSITION, call 911, and stay with the person until emergency medical services arrive.
+If someone is experiencing alcohol overdosing, use The Recovery Position, call 911, and stay with the person until emergency medical services arrive.

 • Raise the person’s arm closest to you straight above the head.
 Straighten the leg closest to you.
 Bend the other leg at the knee and bring the other arm across the chest.
+The bent knee stops the body from rolling onto the stomach.

 • Gently roll the person towards you, guarding their head from injury.